onurmutluuuu/xai-book-chapter-codes/readme.md

 ## 📌 Overview & Methodology

-As machine learning models—particularly in computer vision and complex data analysis become increasingly sophisticated, understanding their decision making processes is no longer optional; it is a necessity for trust, debugging, and transparency.
+As machine learning models particularly in computer vision and complex data analysis become increasingly sophisticated, understanding their decision making processes is no longer optional; it is a necessity for trust, debugging, and transparency.
 This repository provides hands-on, Python-based implementations of various XAI techniques applied to state-of-the-art architectures.

 ### Experimental Workflow
 The experimental pipeline is designed to be modular and highly reproducible.
 Below is a high-level overview of our methodology: